EnsemblGenomes/arrayexpress-cram-submission/README.md

 [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) to the  [European Nucleotide Archive](http://www.ebi.ac.uk/ena) (ENA).

 ## Installation
-Get a copy of the project and install python dependencies with `pip install -r requirements.txt`
+Get a copy of the project and install python dependencies with `pip install -r requirements.txt`.

+Or build the docker image and skipt the next section.

 ## Setup
 Start the [central scheduler](http://luigi.readthedocs.io/en/stable/central_scheduler.html)